Ruksana-RASHEED/epiclass/README.md

 ![Confusion matrix for neural network](/outputs/confusion_nn.png "Confusion matrix for neural network")

-Similarly to the SVM model, the neural network does an excellent job of separating out seizure data from the other datapoints, but struggles to separate classes 2 & 3, and classes 4 & 5.
-The overall accuracy is 67.7%, similar to but worse than the SVM model
+Similarly to the SVM model, the neural network does an excellent job of separating out seizure data from the other data points, but struggles to separate classes 2 & 3, and classes 4 & 5.
+The overall accuracy is 67.7%, similar to but worse than the SVM model and the random forest.

 ### Conclusion for multiclass classification